su-karanps/gcp_instances/README.md

 Print the number of files in the current directory using `ls | wc -l`, or `ls ~/directory/ | wc -l` for a different directory.

 Print the file name of the last file in a directory (natural sorted) using `ls -v ~/directory/ | tail -n 1`

+### Duplicate Instances

+If you're parallelizing a task and need to duplicate many Compute Platform instances, you can do by creating a snapshot of the instance and basing each new instance disk off of that snapshot.
+[This page](https://cloud.google.com/compute/docs/disks/create-snapshots) has more information about snapshots.

 ### Python or Pip Issues?